Voice ≠ Power: From Speaking Up to Shaping Together

 What might regenerative practice look like in education?

+This article was published in IntrepidEd News on 5 May 2023.
 [T]he only true atom is the universe—that total system of interdependent "thing-events" which can be separated from each other only in name.—Alan Watts Regenerative practice can never be achieved or ticked off a list.
 Regenerative practice is just that, practice.
-Regeneration is dynamic and ever-changing, so cannot be a place we land and settle comfortably. [...]
+Regeneration is dynamic and [...]

 Ethics, Love, and the Primacy of Thriving Relationships